 Changing what you need to change about yourself can help you become motivated to reach the goals you discuss during the strat chat and get there faster.

 One way to motivate yourself to reach goals and achieve greatness is to get your body moving.
 A sluggish, unfit body can mean that your brain is also sluggish and isn’t operating properly to get you where you want to go.

 If you’ve been a couch potato for years, it won’t be easy to begin a challenging exercise program – so, begin slowly.
-Those who are obese should definitely begin a program by checking with a doctor first.
-He or she will be able to help you choose a program that’s right for your body condition.
+Heavier people should definitely begin a program by checking with a doctor first.
+They will be able to help you choose a program that’s right for your body condition.

 Your newfound body movements will almost immediately give you a new lease on life and some motivational thoughts to make sure you’re on the path to meeting all of your goals.You have to understand that it’s not you that failed; it’s just that you employed the wrong strategy. -Julian Pencilliah Click To Tweet